-If you’re getting tired after walking around the gallery, you can grab a hot coffee from the cafe and walk out by the snowy beach.
+If you’re getting tired after walking around the gallery, you can grab a drink or pastry from the cafe and walk out by the sunny beach.
 Then you can head back inside for one last look at Jeff Koons’ iconic gold statue of Michael Jackson and Bubbles the chimpanzee.